quixio/quix-streams/docs/read.md

 ## Committing / checkpointing

 It is important to be aware of the commit concept when working with a broker.
-Committing allows one to mark how far data has been processed, also known as creating a checkpoint.
+Committing allows you to mark how far data has been processed, also known as creating a checkpoint.
 In the event of a restart or rebalance, the client only processes messages from the last commit position.
 In Kafka this is equivalent to commits for a [consumer